Photography and Film Policies

 Digital Camera Use Policy

-Use of digital cameras is subject, but not limited to, the following conditions:
+Use of digital cameras is subject to the following conditions:

-- No pictures may be taken of the room itself, other readers, or the staff.
+- No pictures may be taken of the room itself, other patrons, or the staff.

-- It is the responsibility of each reader to keep complete and accurate citations (complete call number, including item numbers and/or page numbers) for all items photographed.
-Requests for permission to quote, or subsequent orders for high-resolution or photographic images, will not be processed without this information.
+- Patrons are responsible for keeping complete and accurate citations (call number, item numbers, and/or page numbers) for all items photographed.
+Requests for permission to quote (when applicable) and subsequent orders for digital images require this information.

 - The library reserves the right to deny requests or revoke permission for any reason.